How to Invest in Mutual Funds in Pakistan (2026)

 Make Your First Investment

-Transfer money from your bank account via online banking.
-The minimum lump-sum investment is typically PKR 5,000–10,000.
-For a Systematic Investment Plan (SIP) β€” where a fixed amount is invested monthly β€” minimums are often as low as PKR 1,000.
+Transfer money from your bank through online banking.
+The minimum lump-sum investment is usually PKR 5,000–10,000.
+For a Systematic Investment Plan (SIP), where a fixed amount goes in every month, the minimum is often as low as PKR 1,000.

 6